kazurayam/DialogKeywordInKatalonStudio/README.md

 # Background

-I have a Katalon Stduio project "VisualTestingInKatalonStudio".
+I have a Katalon Studio project [VisualTestingInKatalonStudio](https://github.com/kazurayam/VisualTestingInKatalonStudio).
 It is a visual testing tool for Web application.
 The tool takes screenshots of web pages, save them into .png files.
 I will execute the tool twice --- before I change my Web Application Under Test, and after I changed it.
-The tool compares 2 sets of screenshots --- current screenshot and previous one.
-It produces a concise report if it has detected any unexpected differences in the page views.
-I often use the tool when I upgrade/reconfigure my Web application in production.
+The tool compares 2 sets of screenshots --- the current screenshot against the previous one.
+It produces a concise report if it has detected any differences in the page views.
+I often use this tool when I upgrade/reconfigure my business Web application in production.
 One of my Katalon project based on the VisualTestingInKatalonStudio processes 300 URLs in 80 minutes  without any human intervention.
 When I see the report telling me "No Significant difference found in the 300 pages of your AUT", I am relieved.
 I get confidence that I haven't made any silly mistakes to the production service.
-The tool frees me from slavery labor of looking at 300 URLs manually before/after system changes.
+This tool frees me from slavery labor of looking at 300 URLs manually before/after system changes.

 # Problem to solve